hugireyhandani/Simulation-Modeling-for-Reducing-Losses-Caused-by-Patient-No-Shows-in-Brazil-Hospital/README.md

-# Simulation Modeling for Patient No-Show Loss Reduction - AD 616 Final Project
+# Simulation Modeling for Patient No-Show Loss Reduction
 ## Introduction
 This project focuses on developing a simulation model to reduce losses caused by patient no-shows in a Brazilian hospital.